royclarkson/xcode-templates/README.md

 $ ./xctemplates.rb
 ```

 You can also specify an alternate header file to use by passing a command line argument.
-The argument must match the name of a text file within the same directory.
+The argument must match the name of a text file within the `templates` folder.
 Currently, only ASL, GPLv2 and MIT text files are provided.

 ```sh
 $ ./xctemplates.rb MIT